DanCtheDeveloper/Awesome_Snake_Game/Awesome_Snake_Game/README.md

 3 - Decide on JavaScript Functions necessary for game and implement.
 4 - Test code, ensure game is working.
 5 - Beautify, adding background images or colors, etc.
 6 - If all is working, add new functions to the game.
+7 - Provide form for subscribers